DesyncTheThird/corne-keymap/readme.md

 ### Utility
 ![Utility](images/utility.png?raw=true)
+Utility layer containing media control, RGB controls, OLED controls, function keys, and debug functions.
 Layer is accessible using either outer thumb key (XOR).

-Media control, RGB, and OLED control on left hand, and function keys on right hand.
+The `Mute` thumb keys only activate on the hand opposite to the one holding the layer key to avoid accidental activations.

 `Base` swaps default layer to QWERTY layout; `Basic` swaps default layer to QWERTY layout with home block mods and `Space` layer-tap disabled (useful for games).

 `Clock` keys set the OLED clock. `OLED Static` disables animations and changes OLEDs to static images. `OLED Menu` toggles between layer stack view and layout display on right OLED.

-`Alt Tab` holds `LAlt` on first press and taps `Tab`; `LAlt` is released when layer key is released.
+`Alt Tab` key holds `LAlt` and taps `Tab` on first press; taps `Tab` on subsequent presses; `LAlt` is released when layer key is released.

-Tap the `Boot/Reboot` key to reboot keyboard, and hold for one second to enter bootloader.
+Tap the `Reboot` key to reboot keyboard; hold for one second to enter bootloader.